Intex Excursion Pro K2 Review

 What Other Inflatable Kayaks Should You Consider?

-The Intex Excursion Pro K2 is a low-cost inflatable kayak kit that comes with everything you need to start paddling legally-required PFD, of course).
+The Intex Excursion Pro K2 is a low-cost inflatable kayak kit that comes with everything you need to start paddling (minus a legally required PFD, of course).
 It's not built to tackle rough conditions, but it does well in calm waters and handles mini-adventures like a pro.
 We love its spacious interior and the ability to be comfortable for two adult paddlers or a solo expeditioner.
 That said, we like the Sea Eagle 370 Pro just a smidge more.
 It's more durable, slightly more comfortable, and even costs a little less.
-If you've got the bucks to go big though, our favorite tandem is the Advanced Elements AdvancedFrame Convertible Tandem.
+If you've got the bucks to go big, though, our favorite tandem is the Advanced Elements AdvancedFrame Convertible Tandem.
 And if you're just not sold on all this inflatable stuff, check out the origami-inspired Oru Beach LT.